junosou/Google-Cloud-Professional-Cloud-Architect-Exam/README.md

 A sales company runs weekly resiliency tests of the current build in a separate environment by replaying the last holiday sales load.
 What can improve resiliency?
 Develop a script that mimics a zone outage and add it to the test.

+How to store data to be accessed once a month and not needed after five years.
+Nearline class, lifecycle policy to delete after 5 years.